About this book

 - Long-listed IMPAC Dublin Literary Award, 2006

-Short-listed for the Thomas Head Raddall Atlantic Fiction Award 2006
+- Short-listed Thomas Head Raddall Atlantic Fiction Award, 2006

 - Short-listed Scotiabank Giller Prize, 2005

 - Short-listed Commonwealth Writers' Prize - Best Book, 2006